thechiranjeevvyas/Broswer-Using-Python/README.md

 - **Distraction-Free**: No unnecessary buttons, toolbars, or ads.
 Just pure browsing.
 - **Minimalistic Design**: A clean and simple interface designed to keep you focused.
 - **Lightweight**: Efficient and quick, using minimal system resources.
 - **Customizable**: Basic settings allow you to tailor the browser to your needs without overloading you with options.

+### Tech Stack
+- Python 3.8 & above
+- PyQt5 Library

 ### Prerequisites